Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

     </privileges>
     ```

-2. To use the functions and data types of the Component Manager API, include the `<component_manager.h>` header file in your application:
+2. To use the functions and data types of Component Manager API, include the `<component_manager.h>` header file in your application:

     ```
     #include <component_manager.h>